facebook/rocksdb/USERS.md

 ## ProfaneDB
 [ProfaneDB](https://profanedb.gitlab.io/) is a database for Protocol Buffers, and uses RocksDB for storage.
 It is accessible via gRPC, and the schema is defined using directly `.proto` files.

+## IOTA Foundation
+ [IOTA Foundation](https://www.iota.org/) is using RocksDB in the [IOTA Reference Implementation (IRI)](https://github.com/iotaledger/iri) to store the local state of the Tangle.
+The Tangle is the first open-source distributed ledger powering the future of the Internet of Things.

+## Avrio Project
+ [Avrio Project](http://avrio-project.github.io/avrio.network/) is using RocksDB in [Avrio ](https://github.com/avrio-project/avrio) to store blocks, account balances and data and other blockchain-releated data.
+Avrio is a multiblockchain decentralized cryptocurrency empowering monetary transactions.

+## Crux
+[Crux](https://github.com/juxt/crux) is a document database that uses RocksDB for local [EAV](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) index storage to enable point-in-time bitemporal Datalog queries.
+The "unbundled" architecture uses Kafka to provide horizontal scalability.